wences-sanchez/Knowledge-Base/Introduction to AWS (Legacy).md

 					- **Amazon S3 is a service which uses Object storage** -
 		- ### Selecting S3 and S3 Glacier
 			- S3 is _the place_ where to store your files.
-Your files won't be lost because of AWS durability ;) #space
+Your files won't be lost because of AWS durability ;) #spaced
-			- S3 Glacier is designed for data archival and long-term backup: 1$/TB/month #space -
+			- S3 Glacier is designed for data archival and long-term backup: 1$/TB/month #spaced -
 		- ### Explaining EFS
 			- What is **EFS**? #flashcard